juanzitelli/star-wars-api-challenge/README.md

 # Summary

 For the challenge that was proposed to me about making an API related to Star Wars, I used the proposed technologies such as TypeScript, Nest.js and TDD.
-To run the application you need two things: a PosgreSQL database running locally and then this Nest application.
+To run the application you need two things: a PostgreSQL database running locally and then this Nest application.
 The steps to build the project are detailed below.

 ## Setup